FAQs

 SOLUTIONS TO CARE FOR YOUR PERFUME

-Since a lot of details are at play, some of which are hard to know, it is best to follow the simple, usual advice:
+Since so many influences are at play, it is best to follow the usual, simple advice:

-Overall, the simplest ‘fix’ is to buy a smaller quantity of perfume at a time.
+2. Overall, the simplest solution is to buy a smaller quantity of perfume at one time.
 Purchase what you will use within a year or two.
-If your perfume has significantly aged, you may want to switch to a non-skin method of wearing it.

 ALLERGIC REACTIONS OR SENSITIVITIES ARE POSSIBLE *